danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ## From Prototype to Structure

 The first working version came together quickly, but it wasn't especially tidy.
 The AI had no trouble producing something functional, but the early iterations tended toward a single, intertwined script where timing, UI updates, voice prompts, and state all lived together.
-Getting from "it works" to something I could continue to iterate on involved a lot of back-and-forth: asking for smaller files, clearer responsibilities, and refactors that pulled unrelated concerns apart.
+Getting from "it works" to maintainable code involved extensive back-and-forth: requesting smaller files, clearer responsibilities, and separation of concerns.

 What follows walks through some of the technical choices that fell out of that process.